ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 The if statement checks to see if there is a packet available.
 The `Next` function returns a boolean (true if a packet is available), and puts the packet, if any, in the `_packet` variable.
-The following line extracts and casts the packet to the apropriate type.
-The following lines can use the data `output_frame` in this exmaple, as needed.
+The following line extracts and casts the packet to the appropriate type.
+The following lines can use the data `output_frame` in this example, as needed.

 ### Adding a Calculator

 In some instances you may want to manipulate the output stream from a tool to better suit your needs.
 The original version of the hand tracking tool only returned an image with the hand tracking results visually represented.
-For ILLIXR, we wanted to have the actiual hand tracking data available (points on each hand, what hand(s) were detected, etc.).
+For ILLIXR, we wanted to have the actual hand tracking data available (points on each hand, what hand(s) were detected, etc.).
 So a calculator was added to the end of the tool which gathered the relevant data together into a single structure.
 On of the other calculators was also modified so that the output image was transparent, so that the visual representation could be used as an overlay.
 Here we will look at how to create a new calculator from scratch.